thibaultmg/acm-rag-content/docs/acm/2.15/observability/main.md

 **Required access:** Cluster administrator

+**Prerequisites**

+- You have the Observability service enabled on your hub and managed clusters.
+See Enabling the Observability service.

 #### Increasing and decreasing metrics collection

 To increase and decrease metrics collection on your clusters, edit the